Restaurant Style Caesar Salad

 With a sore arm, toss the romaine in your homemade dressing.

-Add more cheese, it does not hurt.
+Add more cheese on top, it does not hurt.

 Serve right after tossing and enjoy a restaurant-style caesar salad from the comfort of your own kitchen.